Eddie Gordon: Record labels

-1998 Eddie started his independent label, Neo Records, succeeding with the biggest selling dance record of the year 2000 with Sandstorm by Darude, licensed for the world and hitting No. 3 in the UK Singles Chart.
+In 1998, Gordon started his independent label Neo Records, succeeding with the biggest selling dance record of the year 2000 with Sandstorm by Darude, licensed for the world and hitting No. 3 in the UK Singles Chart.
 Another Neo Records signing Ann Lee's 2 Times went one place better at No. 2 in the UK Singles Chart.

-Producer/Artist: remixes, production and aliases
+As producer/artist: remixes, production and aliases

 In an extension to his previous work at the record labels, from 1988 to 1996 Gordon became at first a producer and freelance remixer of various artistes records, and then an artist - as a front man producer and the hub of any "band" - in his own right.
 The function of both producer and artist was fulfilled under a series of aliases, including: WestEnd; EG; Ed-Did-It; and EGor.

 Under these alias labels, Gordon remixed over 75 records for various labels and record companies for mainly the UK, European club scene and North America.
-This included six records off one album for Eternal from their debut album Always & Forever the songs "Stay", "Crazy", "Just a Step from Heaven", "Sweet Funky Thing", "Save Our Love", and "So Good", all of which went to No. 1 in the UK Club Charts and helped the Eternal album sell 3 million copies.West End (not to be confused with the Austrian Eurovision Song Contest entry of 1983), also enjoyed Club Chart Number 1 success with Dina Carroll "Here", "Ain't No Man" and "Express", Donna Summer "Melody of Love" and Toni Braxton "Breathe Again".
+This included six records off one album for Eternal from their debut album Always & Forever the songs "Stay", "Crazy", "Just a Step from Heaven", "Sweet Funky Thing", "Save Our Love", and "So Good", all of which went to No. 1 in the UK Club Charts and helped the Eternal album sell 3 million copies.

+As West End (not to be confused with the Austrian Eurovision Song Contest entry of 1983), he also enjoyed success with Dina Carroll's "Here", "Ain't No Man" and "Express", Donna Summer's "Melody of Love" and Toni Braxton's "Breathe Again".